Cleaning up the Garden Fall Checklist

 Fall Cleaning up your Garden Checklist

 As with all big jobs, if you break things down into small steps it is much easier to tackle.
-Steps will also make sure you do not forget anything and you can check this chore off your to-do list for the year.
+Steps will ensure you do not forget anything and you can check this chore off your to-do list for the year.

 Step #2 Know What You Can Leave

-If you mulch with newspaper you can certainly leave any leftover pieces behind.
-Over the winter those stray pieces of paper will compost down and actually help your soil.
-If you are worried about toxic inks you can contact your local paper to ask what base they use for their ink.
-Most use a soy-based ink that is fine for gardens but it is best to ask just to be sure.
+If you are worried about toxic inks, you can contact your local paper to ask what base they use for their ink.
+Most use soy-based ink, which is fine for gardens, but it is best to ask just to be sure.

 Step #3 Call in Reinforcements

-I like to allow my chickens access to my garden for as long as possible.
-This is one of the reasons why I chose to house them so close to my garden.
-Chickens love bugs, eggs, and most pests, and are natural garden rototillers making their way around the entire area eating and scratching as they go.
+Chickens love bugs, eggs, and most pests.
+They are natural garden rototillers, making their way around the entire area, eating and scratching as they go.

 I simply shape my fence netting making a shoot from the chicken run directly into my garden.
 This allows me to quite effectively direct my chickens and ducks exactly where I need them.
 Once an area is picked over by my hens, I simply relocate the entire flock using the fence.